 - the site allows flexibility to meet operators' space and facility requirements

 - the site will be easily accessible for deliveries by shipping agents and operators prior to cruise ship visits

 - the site enables the provision of adequate storage facilities in a secured area.

 The Minister for Planning approved construction and operation of the White Bay Cruise Terminal on 2 February 2011.

-On 15 April 2013, P&O Cruise Liner Pacific Pearl arrived in Sydney Harbour and was the first vessel to berth at the new terminal.
+On 15 April 2013, the P&O Cruise Liner Pacific Pearl became the first vessel to berth at the new terminal.